mstuttgart/brazilcep/docs/source/user/quickstart.rst

 BrazilCEP also supports a group of exceptions that can be used to handle any errors that occur during the query process.

-If a invalid CEP request has be made, a :exc:`~brazilcep.exceptions.InvalidCEP` exception is raised.

-If a CEP request not find CEP address, a :exc:`~brazilcep.exceptions.CEPNotFound` exception is raised.
+:exc:`~brazilcep.exceptions.InvalidCEP` exception raised by a request with invalid CEP.

+:exc:`~brazilcep.exceptions.CEPNotFound` exception is raised when CEP is not find in selected API.

-To a large number of CEP requests in short range of time, a :exc:`~brazilcep.exceptions.BlockedByFlood` exception is raised.
+:exc:`~brazilcep.exceptions.BlockedByFlood`: exception raides by a large number of CEP requests in short range of time

+:exc:`~brazilcep.exceptions.ConnectionError`: exception raised by a connection error.

+:exc:`~brazilcep.exceptions.HTTPError`: exception raised by HTTP error.

+:exc:`~brazilcep.exceptions.URLRequired`: exception raised by using a invalid URL to make a CEP request.

+:exc:`~brazilcep.exceptions.TooManyRedirects`: Exception raised by too many redirects.

+:exc:`~brazilcep.exceptions.Timeout`: exception raised by request timed out.

 All exceptions that BrazilCEP explicitly raises inherit from :exc:`brazilcep.exceptions.BrazilCEPException`.